controlecidadao/samantha_ia/README.md

 ✅ **Model List:** You can select any number of models and in any order to control which model responds to the next prompt.<br><br>

-✅ **Cummulative Response:** You can concatenate each new response by adding it to the previous response to be considered when generating the next response by the model.
+✅ **Cumulative Response:** You can concatenate each new response by adding it to the previous response to be considered when generating the next response by the model.
 It is important to highlight that the set of concatenated responses must fit in the model's context window.<br><br>

 ✅ **Learning Insights:** A feature called _Learning Mode_ lets users observe the model's decision-making process, providing insights into how it selects output tokens based on their probability scores (logistic units or just _logits_) and hyperparameter settings.
 A list of the least likely selected tokens is also generated.<br><br>